raulriera/ghost-storage-supabase/README.md

     "ghost-storage-supabase": {
         "bucket": "<your public bucket name>",
         "supabaseUrl": "<your supabase url>",
-        "supabaseKey": "<your supabase anon key>"
+        "supabaseKey": "<your supabase anon|service key>"
     }
 }
 ```

 💡 To locate the information above, follow this [Supabase guide](https://supabase.io/docs/guides/api#api-url-and-keys).
 Buckets are readonly by default, even the public ones needed for this integration.
 After you have created your public bucket follow the [Policy guides](https://supabase.io/docs/guides/storage#policy-examples) in order to allow public uploading.
+Alternatively, you can use your `service key` instead.

 ## Credit